Steak, Watercress, and Orange Salad

 In a large nonstick skillet, cook the steak over medium-high heat until medium-rare, 5 to 8 minutes per side.
 Transfer to a plate, cover loosely, and let rest 10 minutes.
 Then transfer to a cutting board, and slice thinly, across the grain.

-To bowl with remaining dressing, add watercress and orange slices; toss to coat.
+Add watercress and orange slices to bowl with remaining dressing; toss to coat.
 Divide salad evenly among plates; top with steak slices, and sprinkle with cashews.
 Serve immediately.